Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Introduction

-In our previous work, in order to keep the system strictly quasistatic so that inertia plays no roles, $U$ was limited to a low value (0.1 cm/s).
-Several decades of change in the value of $\dot{\gamma}d/V_{\text{c}}$, is achieved by varying the material parameter $V_{\text{c}}$ hypothetically.
-However, in practice, it is more natural to keep the material parameter $V_{\text{c}}$ fixed and to vary the driving speed $U$.
-One important motivation of the present work is to understand whether increasing the driving speed $U$ and, in turn, bringing in the effect of inertia would change the quaking dynamics.
-Furthermore, we would like to have a thorough examination on how and where our simulations with speed-dependent frictions start to differ from the conventional ones that utilize a constant friction coefficient.
+In our previous work \cite{Tsai2024b}, in order to focus on quasistatic flows, $U$ was limited to a low value (0.1 cm/s).
+Several decades of changes in the value of $\dot{\gamma}d/V_{\text{c}}$ were achieved by varying the material parameter $V_{\text{c}}$ hypothetically.
+However, a more natural, real-world like approach should have been maintaining the material parameter $V_{\text{c}}$ and varying the driving speed $U$ instead.
+One important motivation of the present work is to go beyond the quasistatic limit and understand whether increasing the driving speed $U$ and, in turn, bringing in the effect of inertia would change the quaking dynamics.

+Going beyond the quasistatic limit also means the substantial reduction of packing densities below the critical point of transition.
+In the present work, we locate the critical points of transition in the steady-shear dynamics, and use these critical points as the baseline to compare models with or without speed-dependent friction.